 The Philip L. Van Every Statue

-Philip Lance Van Every (1913-1980) is a Charlotte-born entrepreneur known for his role in growing the Charlotte-based company Lance, Inc. (the business famous for creating the first commercially produced peanut butter cracker) into a national success, and creating the Philip L. Van Every Foundation, which continues to give back to Charlotte to this day.
-Throughout his years as C.E.O. of Lance, Inc., Van Every demonstrated his caring for the people of Charlotte and his employees, as well as his intelligence and skill in marketing and business strategy.
-Through the work of Charlotte's local historians, Philip L. Van Every's statue is now part of the Queen City's Trail of History, a trail commemorating some of the city's most influential historic figures along the Little Sugar Creek Greenway.
+This statue commemorates the life of Philip Lance Van Every (1913-1980), a Charlotte-born entrepreneur known for his role in growing the Charlotte-based company Lance, Incorporated.
+This local business is best-known for creating the first commercially-produced peanut butter cracker into a national success.
+The entrepreneur also created the Philip L. Van Every Foundation, which continues to support Charlotte nonprofits.
+For this and other contributions to the city, Charlotte's local boosters and historians selected Philip L. Van Every to be included in the Queen City's Trail of History, a trail commemorating some of the city's most influential historic figures along the Little Sugar Creek Greenway.

 Backstory and Context